Developer Guide

 Delete Session Feature

-does the opposite of AddSessionCommand
+The DeleteSessionCommand does the opposite of AddSessionCommand – it calls Model#deleteSession(studentName, sessionIndex) instead

-which calls AddressBook#removeSession(studentName, sessionIndex)
+which calls AddressBook#removeSession(studentName, sessionIndex) and

-UniqueStudentList#deleteSession(targetStudent, sessionIndex)
+UniqueStudentList#deleteSession(targetStudent, sessionIndex).

 The following sequence diagram shows how deleting a session works: